18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="enter-the-building"></a>Enter the building for the first time (or if I don&rsquo;t have a GSA badge)?

 During business hours (9 a.m. to 4:30 p.m.), pass through security as a normal visitor.
-If arriving outside business hours, arrange for an 18F team member inside the office to escort you.
+If arriving outside business hours, arrange for a TTS team member inside the office to escort you.

 ### <a id="get-badge"></a>Get my fingerprints taken and badge made?